Rohan2992/JAVASCRIPT-PRACTICE/Week 3 To-Do/readme.md

     - CDN also does caching - used to store the data in the memory and recall it when necessary.
     - backend worls on source of truth and data is stored on a server..

-# Ways to deploy backend
+### Ways to deploy backend

     - Repl.it
     - GCP, AWS
     - fly.io
     - Firebase functions

-Pull Based approach
+    - Pull Based approach

-Push based approach
+    - Push based approach

-auto scaling - scale transcoders acc. to needs - pay only for per request(lambda - not used as it is expensive for timed processes)
+    - auto scaling - scale transcoders acc. to needs - pay only for per request(lambda - not used as it is expensive for timed processes)

-AWS auto scaling groups
+    - AWS auto scaling groups

-instance -> node.js(getting, transcode,send_back)
+    - instance -> node.js(getting, transcode,send_back)

-we give it a number and it crates instances.. it fails as we decrease the number it frees any of the instance not that which has completed successfully its execution..
+    - we give it a number and it crates instances.. it fails as we decrease the number it frees any of the instance not that which has completed successfully its execution..

-final approach ->
+    - final approach ->

 Node.js server starts every 5 min. and looks if queue.size > 1 - then create instance with increase in the size of auto scaling groups(ASG)

+# Week 3.4 - Authentication and Databases

+    - code 403 - understood but refused to authorize.
+    - code 201 - new resource created successfully.

+    - Middlewares are used in authentication
+    - We can give any no. of middleware functions inside the routes
+    - search for Object.assign method

+### JWT - json wen token